martonmiklos/robomow_city120_reveng/README.md

 # Firmware reversing info

+## UART
 Both UART0 and UART1 seems to be initialized and used.

-(Maybe there is a service port?)
+UART0 has 31 byte RX buffer, UART1 has 15

+UART1 initialized to 4800 baud (F_CPU == 16M, BRR1 == 103)

+Both UART reception handled with RX ISR.

+## Memory
+I did not noted the external RAM IC type, but it looks that 64 KByte RAM is mapped between 0x00220000 to 0x0022FFFF (SP initialized to 0x0022FFF0)

 # Newer models protocol info
 RS/RC/RX packet format: